aument-lang/aument/README.md

 ## License

-This implementation of aulang is licensed under Apache License v2.0 with Runtime Library Exception.
+This implementation of aument is licensed under Apache License v2.0 with Runtime Library Exception.
 See `LICENSE.txt` for more details.

 ## Authors